NetComposer/nksip/doc/plugins/event_compositor.md

     ok | callback_error | sipapp_not_found.
 ```

-Clear all stored records by a SipApp.
+Clear all stored records by a Service.

 ## Callback functions

-You can implement any of these callback functions in your SipApp callback module.
+You can implement any of these callback functions in your Service callback module.

 ### sip_event_compositor_store/2